-- 1) Species- this is the species/type of fish you have tagged.
+- 1) Species This is the species/type of fish you have tagged.
 If you are not sure of the exact species, write the name you think followed with a "?" and give us a brief description or if possible, take a photograph (with your cell phone camera).
 Some species have many common names which can be confusing.
 Please use the accepted common name in full (e.g. "black musselcracker" not just "musselcracker" as there are two different species of musselcracker).
-Please refer to page 14 & 15 for priority species to be tagged. - 2) Correct length measurement- It is essential that ORI receives correct measurements from you.
+Please refer to pages 14-16 for priority species to be tagged. - 2) Correct length measurement It is essential that ORI receives correct measurements from you.
 If you do not have a tape measure handy, use a piece of nylon or string to measure with, marking it with a knot at the correct length.
 Do not lie the tape measure/string over the body but rather hold it under the fish in a straight line.
 Indicate on the return what measurement type was taken (whether fork length, total length, precaudal length or disk width).
 If you are uncertain about the length type that needs to be taken, then simply measure more than one (e.g. fork length and total length or precaudal length and total length).
 Where possible, fish under one metre in length should be measured to the closest millimetre (mm), while fish over one metre can be measured to the nearest centimetre (cm).
 Remember, length measurements for minimum legal size limits are always total length.
 Always try to make sure you are measuring the right length type on the particular fish species you are tagging.
-Refer to page 9 and 10 for the correct measurements needed for specific fish species. - 3) Exact locality- this is the exact area where you caught and tagged your fish.
+Refer to page 9 for the correct measurements needed for specific fish species. - 3) Shark/Ray sex If you tag a shark or a ray, please mark the sex of the animal (Male or Female Diagram 10 and 11 on page 10) in the tick box or in the comments section on your tag card.
+If you are not sure of the sex then please mark "Unknown". - 4) Exact locality This is the exact area where you caught and tagged your fish.
 This needs to be very specific, always state the province and/or major river/town in the vicinity to ensure that we know exactly where you were tagging.
 If you can give us the GPS coordinates, even better.
-Our coastline extends for over 3000 km and many of the fishing spots have the same name or many different names! - 4) Date please use the standard format yyyy/mm/dd - 5) Angler reference number- Supply us with your angler reference number in the relevant field, even if you did not catch the fish yourself. - 6) Please send more tags- please tick the box if you require more tags or send us an email requesting more. - 7) Comments- please write down any comments that may be of importance for your tagged fish, such as sex, if a hook was not removed, missing fins, condition, etc.
+Our coastline extends for over 3000km and many of the fishing spots have the same name or many different names! - 5) Date Please use the standard format yyyy/mm/dd - 6) Angler reference number Supply us with your angler reference number in the relevant field, even if you did not catch the fish yourself.

+- 7) Please send more tags Please mention if you require more tags or send us an email or WhatsApp requesting more. - 8) Comments Please write down any comments that may be of importance for your tagged fish, such as sex, if a hook was not removed, missing fins, condition, etc.

 Remember that if you are submitting your tag returns via email using our specialized Excel spreadsheets, please make sure that you enter all the written data from your white tag card/s correctly.
-Please enter each tag individually as finger/typo errors with tag numbers are very easy to make and will cause major problems when your fish is recaught.
+Please enter each tag individually as finger/typo errors with tag numbers are very easy to make and will cause major problems when your fish is recaptured.
 Don't forget to keep the white tag cards in case an error has been made and don't send them in via post if you have already submitted the data electronically.